Traditional Coq Au Vin Recipe – A French Classic

 6

-In a skillet, melt the butter and mix with olive oil over medium heat.
-Add the pearl onions, sprinkle with sugar, and then add water.
-Cook for about 5 minutes.
-Add the halved mushrooms to the skillet and cook until both mushrooms and onions are golden.
+In a separate skillet, melt the butter with olive oil over medium heat.
+Add the pearl onions and sprinkle with sugar.
+Pour in a splash of water, cover, and cook for about 5 minutes until softened.
+Add the halved mushrooms and cook uncovered, stirring occasionally, until both the onions and mushrooms are golden brown and caramelized, about 5-7 minutes.

 7